What is the Difference Between a Copywriter and a Content Writer?

 When Do You Need a Content Writer?

 A content writer, being involved with just about any writing you require tends to be needed on a project-by-project basis.
 Rather than looking at quick wins like a copywriter, they are involved with longer-term projects and often work closely with your marketing team.
-They will produce your long-form blogs (blogs with 1,000 to 2,000 words), content writing for websites, information in any brochures or articles.
+They will produce your long-form blogs (blogs with 1,000 to 2,000 words), content writing for websites, and information in any brochures or articles.

 Whenever you need research, more technical information, or need to raise awareness among your readers, the content writer comes into their own.
 Their understanding of SEO over time can improve your website’s ranking, domain authority, and visibility.